People often ask me when I decided to become a writer and how I came up with the idea for Snow Out of Season.

 After we married, I considered the unique gift God had given me in my husband.
 How different would my life be if Mark had never been born?
 A story grew in my heart, one I felt compelled to share.
 Now was the time to pursue that long-delayed dream.

-In 2015, I moved back to Maryland with my husband and our two adorable daughters.
 Mark now serves as the Pastor of Youth and Young Adults at Greenridge Baptist Church.
-I’m blessed to sing on the worship team, do special music, and help lead the young adult ministry.
+Meanwhile, I’m blessed to homeschool our daughters, serve in the music ministry, and help lead the young adult ministry.